adildosani/swapi_apps/README.md

 Run `ng e2e` or `npm run e2e` or `yarn e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Continuous integration used

-This project is setup to be build by [TravisCI](https://travis-ci.com/) after every deployment on Github

 ## Demo
 You will find the working project [here](https://star-wars-b696f.firebaseapp.com/)